henrikstengaard/hstwb-package/README.md

 - Configure kickstart roms: A menu to easily install Kickstart roms for WHDLoad.
 - Tools installed: MUI, WHDLoad.
 - Programs installed: DirOpus, DCopy, Deluxe Paint 4, DiskSalv, Find, HippoPlayer, JoyPortTest, ProTracker, ReOrg, SuperDuper, SysInfo, TSgui, TransWrite, VirusZ and Visage.

+Installation makes following changes:

+- Creates backup of startup sequence as "S:Startup-Sequence.BAK".
+- Creates backup of user startup as "S:User-Startup.BAK".
-- Added support for Amiga OS 3.1.4:
+- Patch startup sequence and user startup with HstWB support for best Amiga OS compatibility with existing and future versions.
-  - Added LoadModule ROMUPDATE to support Kickstart 3.1 being patched to 3.1.4.
-  - Added version checking of DEVS:scsi.device, so it only will be loaded if scsi.device in memory/resident is less than v43.45.
-  - Added install patch Amiga OS 3.1.4.1, if Amiga OS 3.1.4.1 update is installed.
+- Creates backup of HstWB startup sequence as "S:Startup-Sequence.HstWB".
+- Creates backup of HstWB user startup as "S:User-Startup.HstWB".

 ## Requirements

-HstWB package can be installed on any Amiga with Amiga OS 3.1 or 3.1.4, BetterWB and about 20MB free space on a harddrive for installation.
+HstWB package can be installed on any Amiga with Amiga OS 3.2, 3.1.4 or 3.1, BetterWB and about 20MB free space on a harddrive for installation.

 Installing HstWB package using either HstWB Installer install mode or running a self install image requires BetterWB package is installed, when selecting packages to install.